 I must admit Lithium-Ion battery is sticking around for a little longer, though it shouldn’t.

 Lithium-ion first became popular courtesy of the American scientist John Goodenough, in 1979.
-From then until today, lithium technology has remained a popular choice but is becoming increasingly incapable of satisfying the modern appetite of energy storage.
+From then until today, lithium technology has remained a popular choice but is becoming increasingly incapable of satisfying the modern appetite for energy storage.
 The same is true with lead batteries in the age of electric cars.

-A clear road ahead for the battery industry is not in clear-cut but a lot is happening, according to a Fortune article,
+A clear road ahead for the battery industry is not clear-cut but a lot is happening, according to a Fortune article,

 Unprecedented billions of dollars are pouring into battery research and development, rendering batteries today the sort of technological target that semiconductors were a generation ago.
 A particularly fast stream is flowing into startups, each promising more brashly than the next to have cracked the code on the energy-storing black box.Fortune